foxe2/CAPP-Reporter/README.md

 With that, you should have a functional CAPP_Reporter application!

-Usage:
+##Usage
 This application takes no arguments.
 Just open it like you would any application